 - Optimizing PPE to ensure staff members have appropriate resources at all times

 Partner With DispatchHealth

 If your healthcare facility and your staff are stressed and afraid as flu season ramps up, you’re not alone.
 We’re all in this together, and DispatchHealth is here to help.
 We offer in-home care for simple to complex illnesses as an alternative to traditional brick-and-mortar emergency rooms and urgent care facilities.
-In fact, we’re able to treat almost everything an emergency department can treat, including high-acuity illnesses.
+In fact, we’re able to treat almost any non-life-threatening condition an emergency department can treat, including high-acuity illnesses.
 A partnership with us can help your patients avoid unnecessary trips to the emergency room, allowing them to stay comfortable at home and avoid potential exposure to the coronavirus out in public.
 And we’re taking stringent protocols to keep our staff and patients safe, allowing us to safely treat patients with COVID-19.

 DispatchHealth relies only on authoritative sources, including medical associations, research institutions, and peer-reviewed medical studies.

 Sources referenced in this article: